edjchapman/StoreSupervisor/README.md

 Store Supervisor
 ================
-Monitors the status of online store fronts on sites like Uber Eats and Deliveroo.
+Monitors the status of online storefronts on sites like Uber Eats and Deliveroo.

-- Issues alerts when stores are offline.
+- Issue alerts when stores are offline.
 - Stores a record of when stores are online/offline in order to provide periodic reports of store performance.

 ---